Risk Factors

 8. Climate change related risks

 Climate change related risks stemming from global warming could impact on the performances and financial position of the Nippon Chemi-Con Group.
 Presently major nations are studying on the introduction of carbon tax, carbon pricing, and an emission trading system.
 If these are introduced, it would have significant impact on our med-term performance, which stems from risks of additional direct and indirect expenses, including soaring costs of raw materials, to the Group.
 In addition, if the Nippon Chemi-Con Group fails to fully meet customer requirements related to climate changes (supplier screening standards, etc. concerning environmental performance and sustainability), the failure entails the risk of decreasing in sales due to the lowering competitiveness, etc. of our products in the market.
 Furthermore, intensifying and more frequent natural disasters entail the risk of suspending the Nippon Chemi-Con Group's business continuity and causing additional extraordinary expenses to the manufacturing activities, etc. in our entire supply chain.
 To manage such risks, Nippon Chemi-Con Group is working for CO2 reduction initiated by the Energy-Saving Sub-Committee based on the roadmap for Group-wide energy-saving ad carbon-neutral measures.
-Furthermore, the Nippon Chemi-Con Group has decided to take precedence in expanding disaster prevention equipment in its business bases, which will have significant impact on our business activities if such a natural disaster occurs, and to make endeavors that will satisfy customer requirements from the viewpoints of procurement and R&D.
+Furthermore, the Nippon Chemi-Con Group has decided to take precedence in expanding disaster prevention equipment in its business bases, that are expected to be significantly affected by natural disasters, and to continue efforts to satisfy customer requirements from the perspectives of procurement and R&D.